Formica (plastic): Acquisition by American Cyanamid

-In 1956, American Cyanamid acquired Formica Corp.
+In 1956, American Cyanamid acquired Formica Corporation.
 The principal reason was to have a captive buyer for melamine, as Cyanamid was one of the largest producers.
 However, this was soon thwarted due to an anti-trust action by the US Department of Justice.
-Through a settlement agreement, Formica Corp. was required to buy a significant share of its melamine needs from competing producers.
+Through a settlement agreement in 1964, American Cyanamid was required to sell its melamine plant at Willow Island, West Virginia.

-Cyanamid operated Formica Corp. as a fully consolidated subsidiary, rather than as an operating division, allowing it to retain the term "Formica" as a corporate name.
+Cyanamid operated Formica Corporation as a fully consolidated subsidiary, rather than as an operating division, allowing it to retain the term "Formica" as a corporate name.
 This gave added protection to the trademark, helping to protect the word from becoming generic—which had been tried by many competitors, against whom Cyanamid gained legal injunctions—to protect this valuable trademark name.
-(Historically, trademarks owned by other corporations which had become generic words, such as "shredded wheat", were no longer the exclusive property of their originators.
-Cyanamid resolutely defended the Formica brand name.)
+Historically, trademarks owned by other corporations which had become generic words, such as "shredded wheat", were no longer the exclusive property of their originators.
+Cyanamid resolutely defended the Formica brand name.

-Dan O'Conor, son of the inventor, continued as president of Formica Corp. after the acquisition, and was widely regarded as the next chairman of American Cyanamid.
-However, he was thrown from his horse during a steeplechase event, suffering a broken neck and becoming quadriplegic, ending his business career and, many executives felt, preventing Cyanamid from achieving the growth and profitability it might have.
+Dan O'Conor, son of the inventor, remained as president of Formica Corporation after the acquisition.
+He was named vice president of Cyanamid in 1960 and executive vice president four years later.
+In 1967, O'Conor was paralyzed in an automobile accident and resigned from the company.
+He died in 1974 at the age of 57.

-After a 1984 management buyout from American Cyanamid, Formica group diversified with products such as solid surfacing and metal laminates.
+In October 1984, American Cyanamid sold its Formica brand in a management buyout that also included executives from Shearson/American Express.
+After the sale, Formica group diversified with products such as solid surfacing and metal laminates.

-2000s
+21st century

-From 2007 to 2019, Formica Corp. was a subsidiary of the Fletcher Building group, which purchased it from private equity investors Cerberus Capital Management, L.P. and Oaktree Capital Management, LLC.
+In 2007, Fletcher Building group purchased Formica Corp. from private equity investors Cerberus Capital Management, L.P. and Oaktree Capital Management, LLC for $700 million.
 In 2018, Fletcher Building announced plans to sell Formica to Broadview Holdings (parent of Trespa) for NZD $1.226 billion (US$840 m); the sale was finalised the following year.